Europe's Leading Men's Health Shockwave Clinic

 High blood pressure (Hypertension) is a major cause of Erectile Dysfunction (ED).
 A paper published in the Journal of the American Geriatrics Society revealed that around 49% of men aged 40 to 79 with high blood pressure suffered with ED.
 There is also a link between high blood pressure, erectile dysfunction and high cholesterol.

 To appreciate how high blood pressure can lead to ED, you first need to understand how erections work.
-Getting an erection is really a complicated process.
+Getting an erection is a really complicated process.

 The penis consists of three tubes, one is the hollow urethra that carries urine and semen, and two are soft, spongy tubes called the corpora cavernosa.
 During an erection these two tubes fill with blood to stiffen the penis.